Pearse Island: Location and territorial claims

 The island is 210 km2 in size.
 It is separated from the mainland of Alaska by the 2 km wide Pearse Canal, which forms part of the Canada–United States border in this area.
 The island is 56 km north of Prince Rupert, British Columbia.

 It and neighbouring islands figured in one of the territorial and marine-boundary quarrels of the Alaska boundary dispute (the island was formerly claimed by the United States).

 Features

+Wil Milit

 The former Pearse Island Indian Reserve No. 43 is on the northeast end of the island.
 It is now named Wil Milit as a result of the Nisga'a Treaty and is no longer an Indian Reserve, but is fee-simple.
-Western LNG, a Houston-based company, with the Nisga’a Nation and Rockies LNG, is developing its first floating LNG production facility, a proposed 12-million-tonne-per-year LNG project, on the northern tip of Pearse Island near the Nisga’a village of Gingolx, British Columbia.
+Western LNG, a Houston-based company, with the Nisga’a Nation and Rockies LNG, is proposing Ksi Lisims LNG, a novel floating natural gas liquefaction facility, expected to process 12-million-tonnes-per-year on the northern tip of Pearse Island near the Nisga’a village of Gingolx, British Columbia.